Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Clustering: Proof of Clustering Lemma

-\begin{enumerate} \item Pick a node $\varphi \in \mathcal{B}$; if $\varphi$ is marked or no longer is a branching node (of some tree in current $\Ftilde^{(2)}_i$), remove $\varphi$ from $\mathcal{B}$ and repeat until we find a branching, unmarked node.
-Let $\Ttilde$ be the tree containing the picked node, say $\varphi$. \item We traverse $\Ttilde$ starting from $\varphi$ until the augmented radius of the subtree induced by visited nodes of $\Ftilde^{(2)}_i$, denoted by $\Ttilde_{\varphi}$, is at least $L_i$.
-It is possible that all nodes of the tree $\Ttilde$ are visited before the radius gets to be $L_i$, in which case we have $\Ttilde_{\varphi} = \Ttilde$. \item Mark every node of $\Ttilde_\varphi$, remove every node in $\Ttilde_\varphi$ from $\Ftilde^{(2)}_i$, and repeat these three steps. \end{enumerate} Clearly, maintaining the list $\mathcal{B}$ throughout this process can be carried out in $O(|\mv(\Ftilde^{(2)}_i)|)$ time.
+Clearly, maintaining the list $\mathcal{B}$ throughout this process can be carried out in $O(|\mv(\Ftilde^{(2)}_i)|)$ time.
 Other than that, each iteration of these three steps can be implemented in time linear in the number of nodes visited during that iteration plus the number of edges in $\Ftilde^{(2)}_i$ incident to those nodes; also note that once a node is visited, it will no longer be considered in subsequent iterations.
-It follows that the total running time is $O(|\mv_i|)$.
+It follows that the total running time is $O(|\mv_i|)$. \end{proof}